Mount Samat National Shrine

-Consisting of a Colonnade and the large Memorial Cross, the park was commissioned in 1966 by then-President Ferdinand Marcos, for the 25th anniversary of World War II.
-The white Memorial Cross stands as a remembrance to the soldiers who fought and lost their lives in the Battle of Bataan.
-The shrine complex also includes a war museum with a wide array of collections from paintings of the Philippine heroes, to armaments used by the Filipino, American and Japanese forces during the battle.
+Comprising a colonnade and the large Memorial Cross, the park was commissioned in 1966 by President Ferdinand Marcos to commemorate the 25th anniversary of World War II.
+The white Memorial Cross stands as a remembrance of the soldiers who fought and lost their lives in the Battle of Bataan.
+The shrine complex also includes a war museum featuring a wide array of collections, from paintings of Philippine heroes to armaments used by Filipino, American, and Japanese forces during the battle.

-From the colonnade and the cross, there is a panoramic view of Bataan, Corregidor Island and on a clear day, the city of Manila situated about 50 km across Manila Bay.
+From the colonnade and the cross, there is a panoramic view of Bataan, the island of Corregidor, and, on a clear day, the city of Manila, located about 50 km across Manila Bay.

 History

 Along with the fortified island of Corregidor, Mount Samat was the site of the most vicious battle against the Japanese Imperial Army in 1942 during the Battle of Bataan.
 Suffering heavy losses against the Japanese all over Luzon, Filipino and American soldiers retreated to Bataan Peninsula to regroup for a last valiant but futile stand.
 This retreat to Bataan is part of a United States strategy known as War Plan Orange.

-Bataan fell after three months of fighting when 78,000 exhausted, sick and starving men under Major General Edward P. King surrendered to the Japanese on 9 April 1942.
+Bataan fell after three months of fighting when 78,000 exhausted, sick and starving men under Major General Edward P. King surrendered to the Japanese on April 9, 1942.
 It is the single largest surrender of U.S. soldiers in history.
 Together with the Philippine soldiers, they were then led on the Bataan Death March.

 The scene of their last stronghold is Mount Samat, the site of Dambana ng Kagitingan.
 The shrine was conceived as a fitting memorial to the heroic struggle and sacrifices of the soldiers who fought and died in that historic bastion of freedom.

 The memorial shrine complex was started with the laying of the cornerstone by President Marcos on April 14, 1966.
 Due to lack of funds, construction was unfinished for the 25th anniversary of the Fall of Bataan in 1967.
 The shrine was completed and inaugurated in 1970, in time for the 25th anniversary of the end of World War II.

+The shrine is also where the Diocese of Balanga's annual Mount Samat Pilgrimage is held in November or December before first Sunday of Advent since the tenure of Socrates Villegas as the diocese's third bishop, except in 2010, the first under Villegas' successor Ruperto Santos as the diocese's fourth bishop, and 2024 where the former held on December 11 and pilgrimage was not celebrated due to having no Bishop of Balanga yet and available person to preside the celebration on that year for the latter, respectively.

 Architectural features

-Located in an area approximately 73665 ha, the park consists of the Colonnade and at the mountain's peak, the Memorial Cross.
-The shrine was designed by Lorenzo del Castillo and landscaped by Dolly Quimbo-Perez.
+Located in an area approximately 73665 ha, the park consists mainly of the Colonnade and at the mountain's peak, the Memorial Cross.
+The shrine was designed by Lorenzo del Castillo and landscaped by Dolly Quimbo-Pérez.